Using a Firewall

 CUMC IT Service Desk with any specific questions or issues.
 If you are using a department-owned

-computer you may not have access to change the OS firewall settings and should contact your 2nd level IT staff for assistance.
+computer you may not have access to change the firewall settings and should contact your 2nd level IT staff for assistance.

 Other personal firewalls such as Zone Alarm and Symantec are available, however these require a slightly higher level of technical proficiency.
 They typically work by notifying you when any data or programs attempt to enter or exit your computer,

 allowing you to set default access for specific programs and computer processes.
 If you decide to use a personal firewall, make sure you read